clblamires/ninesjournal/_posts/2020-02-21-leaving-the-ranks.md

 episode: '1'
 adventure: red
 summary: >-
-  Red, newly released from service in the Solsu army, takes up a job up north to finance his trip home.
+  Newly released from service in the Solsu army, Red takes on a job up north to finance his trip home.
 He finds himself conscripted into a different kind of service.
 levelup: false